What is the Government-in-Action Youth Tour?

 Pella Cooperative Electric sends one student each year.
 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives, and make friendships that will last beyond the week!

-High school students who are juniors in the 2017-2018 school year.
+High school students who are sophomores, juniors or students who hold the status equivalent to a sophomore or junior in an accredited home-based school in the 2018-2019 school year.
 Their parent(s) or legal guardian(s) must be member-consumers of Pella Cooperative Electric - members are those who receive electric service from the Co-op.

 How to Apply

-Complete the application and submit so the information is in the cooperative's office by April 1, 2018.
-A revised application will be available online soon.
+Complete the application and submit so the information is in the cooperative's office by April 1, 2020.
+This application form can be filled out electronically, but should be printed, signed and submitted to the cooperative's office by April 1, 2020.

 Write an essay - one page, typed, double spaced - explaining why cooperatives are important and how the cooperative business model differs from other electric utilities (investor owned or municipals).
 Also, complete a short questionnaire.